Bile Duct Cancer

 What is bile duct cancer (cholangiocarcinoma)?
 What are causes and risk factors for bile duct cancer?

-- Within the liver (intrahepatic): Affecting the bile ducts located within the liver
+- Within the liver (intrahepatic) affecting the bile ducts located within the liver

-- Far outside of the liver (distal extrahepatic): near where the bile ducts enter the intestine (called the ampulla of Vater)
+- Far outside of the liver (distal extrahepatic) near where the bile ducts enter the intestine (called the ampulla of Vater)

-Bile duct cancers are most commonly found just outside of the liver in the perihilar area and least commonly within the liver.
+Bile duct cancers are most commonly found just outside of the liver in the perihilar area and least commonly found within the liver.

 The incidence of bile duct cancer increases with age.
 It is a slow-growing cancer that invades local structures and for that reason, the diagnosis is often made late in the disease process when the bile ducts become blocked.
-This prevents bile drainage from the liver into the intestine.
+This blockade prevents bile drainage from the liver into the gallbladder and intestine.
 Depending upon where the blockage occurs, this can lead to inflammation of the liver (hepatitis) and/or pancreas (pancreatitis).

-Gallstones are not a risk factor for developing bile duct cancer, but stones within the liver pose an increased risk.
+Gallstones are not a risk factor for developing bile duct cancer, but stones within the liver do pose an increased risk.
 Liver stones are not often seen in the North American population but are more common in Asian countries.

 There are rare congenital diseases that increase the risk of bile duct cancer, including Lynch II syndrome (hereditary nonpolyposis colorectal cancer associated with biliary tree and other cancers) and Caroli's syndrome (portal hypertension, hepatic fibrosis, and biliary tree cysts).

 Native Americans are six times more likely to develop bile duct cancer.
 Asian Americans may also be at higher risk.
+Bile duct cancer is also more prevalent in Israel and Japan, but it is a very rare disease in North America.

 Get the latest treatment options.